google-deepmind/dm-haiku/README.md

 x = jnp.ones([1, 1])

 # When we run `forward.init`, Haiku will run `forward(x)` and collect initial
 # parameter values.
-By default Haiku requires you pass a RNG key to `init`,
+Haiku requires you pass a RNG key to `init`, since parameters
-# since parameters are typically initialized randomly:
+# are typically initialized randomly:
 key = hk.PRNGSequence(42)
 params = forward.init(next(key), x)

 # When we run `forward.apply`, Haiku will run `forward(x)` and inject parameter
-# values from what you pass in.
-We do not require an RNG key by default since
+# values from the `params` that are passed as the first argument.
+We do not require
-# models are deterministic.
-You can (of course!) change this using
+# an RNG key by default since models are deterministic.
+You can (of course!) change
-# `hk.transform(f, apply_rng=True)` if you prefer:
+# this using `hk.transform(f, apply_rng=True)` if you prefer:
 y = forward.apply(params, x)
 ```